-A review of the exact language and structure of the purchase plans will be necessary in order to determine the enforceability of foreign Plans in Russia.
-There is ultimately a risk that the Russian courts would choose to apply Russian employment law as the one law regulating the Plan.
+A review of the exact language and structure of the Plans will be necessary in order to determine the enforceability in Russia of foreign Plans.
+There is ultimately a risk that the Russian courts would choose to apply Russian employment law as the law regulating the Plan.